 Illustration: One Body, One Spirit, mixed media by Moses Amik (Najekiaabe) (2002)

 The most important language of all languages

 Haw sa!
 If i learned one important akinoo'amaagewin (traditional Teaching) it would be that inde'mowin, the language of our heart, is the most important language of all languages.
 So let's not disagree with, or criticize, each other for our blood quantum or for not being fluent in the language or for not being knowledgeable in the ceremonial ways and procedures shall we?
 We all have different backgrounds and we are all unique when it comes to our abilities and limitations and gifts and talents.
 Let's instead work together to breathe life into gidizhide’wewininaanin, the language of our hearts.
 Ishkwaaj gakina-awiiya.
 In the end we are all related.
-It is like my girlfriend once said, "We are one big family of brothers and sisters and we are all equal like a great kinship.
+It is like my artist friend Simone McLeod once said, "We are one big family of brothers and sisters and we are all equal like a great kinship.
 It is not until we become blinded by our own light that we set ourselves apart on an island other than Turtle Island."

 The wedding rings and their symbolic meaning

 The wedding rings, both featuring a stylized feather, one set with a diamond and the other with an amethyst, have a common theme: the spiritual notion of niibwawiwin (marriage).
 This, along with the theme of wiidige’iwewin (marriage ceremony), I symbolically linked to the ceremonial meaning of the sacred wampum¹ – called miigis or waa-miigisagoo² by the Anishinaabeg and onekoha by the Kanienkaha Haudenosaunee -, highly esteemed from of old as a sacred gift from the waves of Zhiiwitaagani-gichigami (the Atlantic Ocean).